schoener-one/sugo-machine-application/README.md

 ## TODOs

+* Split project libs to submodules (i.e. Common, HardwareAbstractionLayer etc.)
-1. Replace address and topic by class ServiceId
+* Replace address and topic by class ServiceId
-2. Introduce clang-tidy checks by default and remove warnings
+* Introduce clang-tidy checks by default and remove warnings
-3. Create ServiceId to network address translation.
+* Create ServiceId to network address translation.
 Kind of factory which could translate service identifiers to a full qualified network address.
-4. Remove cppcheck suppressed parts (e.g. '// cppcheck-suppress')
+* Remove cppcheck suppressed parts (e.g. '// cppcheck-suppress')
-5. Introduce component properties
+* Introduce component properties
-6. Support TCP messaging with mDNS name resolution
+* Support TCP messaging with mDNS name resolution
-7. Support CAN messaging
+* Support CAN messaging
-8. Add a log format checker for integration tests (see boost::log::core) to check if an error happened
+* Add a log format checker for integration tests (see boost::log::core) to check if an error happened
-9. FreeRTOS support
+* FreeRTOS support